astronomer/astronomer/docs/pages/airflow.md

 your own Postgres and Redis database, as well as a container deployment strategy for your cloud.

-> NOTE: Astronomer, Inc. is working on push-button deployment of Astronomer to popular clouds through the cloud marketplaces on those platforms.
-The company also provides full-service deployment of the platform (Astronomer Private Cloud Edition).

 ![Airflow Module]({{ "/assets/img/airflow_module.png" | absolute_url }})

 ## Quickstart